alhubanov/salmon-solves/README.md

 Four strategies keep the search from wandering into dead ends:

-**Most constrained slot is filled first.** The generator always fills the slot with the fewest remaining options.
+**Most constrained slot first.** The generator always fills the slot with the fewest remaining options.
 This is a strategy to expose dead ends early and cheaply.
 Slots are also pre-sorted by how many other slots cross them, so the most constrained regions of the grid are filled first.

-**The algorightm looks ahead after every placement.** Having chosen a word for a slot, the generator checks the other slots crossing it, then the slots crossing *those*, and so on for a limited number of steps.
+**Look-ahead after every placement.** Having chosen a word for a slot, the generator checks the other slots crossing it, then the slots crossing *those*, and so on for a limited number of steps.
 If any of them is left with zero possible words, the choice of word for the initial slot is rejected immediately.
 Notably, this look-ahead stops descending when a slot's options stop shrinking (or when a pre-set depth is reached),